sanskritiagr/WinterOfCode/README.md

 ## Technology Stack
 I used Google Colaboratory to write my code.
 The language used is Python.
 Various python libraries like Numpy, Pandas and Matplotlib are also used.
 ## Linear Regression
 It is used to predict Y values using features(X1, X2…).
-This is what I did to make it work.
+This is what I did. <br/>
-I made a function first to train my model and got theta values.
-Then theta was used to get Y values for my testing data.
+I made a function first to train my model and got theta values.Cost function values were plotted with no. of iterations.
+Cost converged till 1907 for 5000 iterations.
+Then theta was used to get Y values for my testing data. <br/>
 Then I calculated Root Mean Squared Error by comparing it with the given testing Y values.
 #### Root Mean Squared Error = 1.829
 ## Polynomial Regression
 It is used to predict Y values using given features and their nth degree.
 I used my knowledge of linear regression to write its function.
 I started with degree n=2 and tried it till n=4.
 I got maximum accuracy for n=3.
 Then I made a function to train my model and get theta values.
 Then predicted Y for testing data using theta.
 Subsequently, Root Mean Squared Error was calculated.